Robert R. Neall: Ehrlich advisor

 In 2003, Baltimore City schools' chief executive, Bonnie S. Copeland requested that Neall help solve a severe budget deficit.
-In order to qualify for a $42 million loan from the state, Gov. Bob Ehrlich requested that Neall draft a plan for fiscal and management accountability.
+To qualify for a $42 million loan from the state, Gov. Bob Ehrlich requested that Neall draft a plan for fiscal and management accountability.
 Neall's financial rescue plan was rejected by the Baltimore City School Board, sending the system into crisis as it headed towards insolvency.
 Neall then created controversy with his abrupt resignation on the day that he delivered his report.

 Hogan advisor

-Neall rejoined the Republican party in 2014.
-In November 2014, then Governor-elect Larry Hogan appointed Neall to his transition team as a special adviser on fiscal policy.
+Neall rejoined the Republican Party in 2014.
+In November 2014, then Governor-elect Larry Hogan appointed Neall to his transition team as a special advisor on fiscal policy.
 Neall was appointed to the University System of Maryland's Board of Regents effective July 1, 2015.
 He replaced Tom McMillen who defeated Neall for Congress in 1986.
-In May 2016, Governor Hogan appointed Neall as a senior administration adviser to head an effort to reorganize state government to run more efficiently.
+In May 2016, Governor Hogan appointed Neall as a senior administration advisor to head an effort to reorganize state government to run more efficiently.
 On December 21, 2017, Governor Hogan appointed Neall as Secretary of the Maryland Department of Health effective January 9, 2018.
-In November 2020 he announced his retirement, effective December 1, saying, "These last three years, though trying, have been very rewarding and I simply do not have the strength and vitality to continue.
+In November 2020, he announced his retirement, effective December 1, saying, "These last three years, though trying, have been very rewarding and I simply do not have the strength and vitality to continue.
 You have to know when to say when."